 Amsterdam Attraction and Museum Prices

-Many of Amsterdam’s museums are on the pricey side, so it isn’t the most budget-friendly city.
-However, the city is beautiful, so I enjoy simply walking around the canals and hanging out in one of the many parks.
+Many of Amsterdam’s museums are on the pricey side so it isn’t the most budget-friendly city when it comes to attractions.
+However, the city is beautiful so take advantage of simply walking along the canals and hanging out in one of the many parks.
 You can also stop into a coffee shop and take a whole different kind of trip—just be sure to take it easy because you don’t want your budget to go up in smoke.

 Amsterdam Food Prices

 Amsterdam isn’t exactly known for its cuisine but finding tasty food won’t be a problem—if you know where to look and avoid the tourist traps.

 Budget Breakfast Prices in Amsterdam: Free-€10